 Food Donation

-Reducing organic waste is a top priority for Californians and us here in Santa Barbara County.
-Cutting back on food waste and putting yard trimmings into our green bins are great ways to divert waste from the landfill.
-Find out more about yard waste recycling, composting, food waste reduction, and other ways to reduce organic waste in this section.
+LessIsMore.org works best in modern browsers like Firefox, Safari, Chrome, or Internet Explorer 8.
+All are free to download and will greatly improve your internet experience.
+Reducing and recycling organic waste is a top priority for Californians and us here in Santa Barbara County.
+Cutting back on food waste and putting the correct materials in our green containers are important ways to divert waste from the landfill.
+Learn more about green container programs in your area, backyard composting, food waste reduction, and other ways to reduce or recycle organic waste in this section.
+Businesses should also get involved!

 Unprepared Foods